rackerlabs/rackspace-how-to/content/cloud-servers/installing-froxlor-on-debian-10.md

 ### Configure Database and Web Server

-Froxlor expects the document root of your webserver to be in **/var/www/**.
+Froxlor expects the
+server's root document to be in **/var/www/**.
 Edit Apache’s configuration file to reflect it.

 1. Open Apache configuration file.